Chris Ryan: Bravo Two Zero

 During his escape, Ryan suffered injuries from drinking water contaminated with nuclear waste.
 Besides suffering severe muscle atrophy, he lost 36 lb and did not return to operational duties.
 Instead, he selected and trained potential recruits, before being honourably discharged from the SAS in 1994.

-On 29 June 1991 Ryan was awarded the Military Medal "in recognition of gallant and distinguished services in the Gulf in 1991" although the award was not gazetted until 15 December 1998 together with the equally delayed announcement of Andy McNab's Distinguished Conduct Medal.
+On 29 June 1991 Ryan was awarded the Military Medal "in recognition of gallant and distinguished services in the Gulf in 1991"; the award was not gazetted until 15 December 1998, together with the equally delayed announcement of Andy McNab's Distinguished Conduct Medal.

 Post-military career

 After leaving the SAS, Ryan wrote The One That Got Away, which covers the account from his patrol report of the Bravo Two Zero mission.
-Both his and McNab's accounts have been heavily criticised by former territorial SAS member and explorer Michael Asher, who attempted to retrace the patrol's footsteps for TV and claimed to have debunked both accounts with the help of the then-SAS regimental sergeant major Peter Ratcliffe.
+Both his and McNab's accounts have been heavily criticised by former territorial SAS member and explorer Michael Asher, who attempted to retrace the patrol's footsteps for TV and claimed to have debunked both accounts with the help of his friend, the then-SAS regimental sergeant major Peter Ratcliffe.

 Ryan has written more than 70 books, both fiction and non-fiction.
 Many of his works are well known, such as fictional works like Strike Back (2007), which was adapted into the TV show, and Firefight (September 2008).
-He also writes fictional books for teenage readers, including the Alpha Force Series and "Code Red", and has written a romantic novel, The Fisherman's Daughter, under the pseudonym Molly Jackson.
+He also writes fictional books for teenage readers, including the Alpha Force and Code Red series, and has written a romantic novel, The Fisherman's Daughter, under the pseudonym Molly Jackson.

 In addition to his writing Ryan has contributed to several television series and video games.
 In 2002 Ryan co-created and appeared in ITV's action series, Ultimate Force, playing the role of Blue Troop leader Staff Sergeant Johnny Bell in the first series.
 He acted as a military adviser for the video game I.G.I.-2: Covert Strike.

-Ryan was the star of BBC One's Hunting Chris Ryan in 2003 which later aired on the Military Channel as 'Special Forces Manhunt'.
+Ryan was the star of BBC One's Hunting Chris Ryan in 2003 which later aired on the Military Channel as Special Forces Manhunt.
 In 2004 Ryan produced several programmes titled Terror Alert: Could You Survive, demonstrating how to survive disasters including flooding, nuclear terrorist attack, mass blackouts, and plane hijackings.
 In 2005, Ryan presented a Sky One show called How Not to Die, detailing how to survive various life-threatening situations.
 In 2007 Ryan trained and managed a six-man team to represent Team GB at Sure for Men's Extreme Pamplona Chase in Spain during the Running of the Bulls and also appeared in an episode of the Derren Brown series, Mind Control with Derren Brown, where he booby-trapped a course for Brown to follow whilst blindfolded.
 Ryan presented the television series Elite World Cops, also broadcast as Armed and Dangerous, which aired on Bravo in 2008.
 In the show, Ryan spends time with law enforcement agencies around the world.